Four Seasons Arrives in Venice: Luxury Hotel Brand to Expand Italian Portfolio with the Iconic Hotel Danieli

 Hotel Danieli has a long history of being one of the most luxurious hotels in Venice with an ideal location in the heart of the city.
 Guests will be a short walk from myriad attractions, including the market stalls of Piazza San Marco, gondola rides along the canal and Basilica San Marco.

-Guests will be immersed in the splendour of the property from the moment their stay begins, enjoying unique arrival experience on boat via the Grand Canal.
-Guest rooms feature exceptional views of the Grand Canal, surrounding city and Venice’s Bay.
-The property also features four restaurant and bar outlets, which also benefit from exquisite views, as well as seven meeting and event spaces.
+Guests will be immersed in the splendour of the property from the moment their stay begins, enjoying a unique arrival experience on boat.
+Guest rooms feature exceptional views of the surrounding city and Venice’s Bay.
+The property also features three restaurant and bar outlets, which also benefit from exquisite views, as well as seven meeting and event spaces.

 The Hotel will undergo extensive renovations prior to reopening as a Four Seasons experience, with renowned designer Pierre-Yves Rochon overseeing the interiors.
 Rochon has worked on several other historic Four Seasons properties in Europe, including in Florence, Paris, Cap-Ferrat and Megève.
 During the renovation period, the property will remain open with select services and amenities available.
 During this time, the hotel will be operated and managed by Gruppo Statuto under the name The Hotel Danieli, Venezia.

 Upon reopening as a Four Seasons experience in 2025, Hotel Danieli, Venezia, A Four Seasons Hotel, will join Four Seasons growing collection of properties in Italy, including Four Seasons Hotel Milano, which recently underwent extensive renovations of its common areas; Four Seasons Hotel Firenze; San Domenico Palace, Taormina, A Four Seasons Hotel; and an upcoming resort in Puglia.